 Friendly to Seniors - Sudbury

-City council (March 1st) rejected to reconsider moving the definition of Older Adult from 65 to 55 despite hardship for individuals (especially those retired on fixed incomes) with higher parking and transit fees and for city sponsored programs.
+City council during their last term rejected to reconsider moving the definition of Older Adult from 65 to 55 despite hardship for individuals (especially those retired on fixed incomes) with higher parking and transit fees and for city sponsored programs.
 This in despite of recommendation by the Seniors Advisory Panel of the city in effect ignoring their advise.
 Of particular concern is the fact that the Parkside older adult centre run by the city accepts those 50 and up for services, but those using parking at the city will not receive reduced older adult rates until they are 65.
 Interesting that the new facililty described below is available with just $20.00 membership free for those 55 plus.